osg-htc/user-documentation/documentation/htc_workloads/managing_data/osdf.md

 		OSDF_LOCATION = osdf:///ospool/apXX/data/<username>
 		transfer_input_files = $(OSDF_LOCATION)/InputFile.txt, $(OSDF_LOCATION)/database.sql

+* Transferring a folder from `/ospool/apXX/data/`

+		transfer_input_files = osdf:///ospool/apXX/data/<username>/<folder>?recursive

+Please note that for transferring a folder using OSDF `?recursive` needs to added after the folder name.
 ### Use `transfer_output_remaps` and 'osdf://' URL for Large Output Files

 To move output files into an OSDF directory, users should